guildai/_guild-legacy/docs/src/getting-started/quick-start.md

 should see a dramatic improvement in accuracy over *intro*.
 The expert model uses a state of the art convolutional neural network while the intro model uses a simple logistic regression.
-While *expert* is considerably more accuracy, it takes far longer to train!
+While *expert* is considerably more accuracy, it takes far longer to train.
 Such trade offs are common when evaluating models --- performance should be measured across various axis, not merely accuracy or error rates.